The Bright Side (Lenka album): Critical reception

 Darren Levin of Rolling Stone wrote "It's a cloying album at times, but only someone with a heart of stone could deny such a joyous and refreshing worldview", praising Lenka's optimism and the beautiful messages that the songs convey to the listener.
-Jacqueline Kim from The Guardian gave the album 4 out of 5 stars and said "Still, we never lose that sense that the entire album sees the world as a glass that's half-full, and for that reason, it's just plain fun to listen to repeatedly.
-Yes, Lenka's pop sensibilities may sound intended for use in mass media (which would explain why 'The Show' worked so well in Moneyball), but really, who's ever been ashamed to listen to something that was probably used as a cheery commercial jingle?
+Jacqueline Kim from The UCSD Guardian gave the album 4 out of 5 stars and said "Still, we never lose that sense that the entire album sees the world as a glass that's half-full, and for that reason, it's just plain fun to listen to repeatedly.
+Yes, Lenka's pop sensibilities may sound intended for use in mass media (which would explain why "The Show" worked so well in Moneyball), but really, who's ever been ashamed to listen to something that was probably used as a cheery commercial jingle?
 Just take a leaf from Lenka's happy-go-lucky philosophy in 'Unique': 'I like to move around to a different beat, / ... /I don't really mind what you all think'."
+The Music noted that on The Bright Side, Lenka maintains an upbeat and positive mood, conveyed through her soft, breathy vocals.
+The review observed that the album's pop arrangements give it a soundtrack-like quality suited for commercials or TV series.
+Tracks such as "Blue Skies" and "Free" were described as lighthearted, while "Unique", with its line "I am me and that's unique", was said to carry a sweet tone.

 Single

-"Blue Skies" was chosen as the album's first single, being released on 28 February exclusively on some news sites where Lenka commented on the song, her inspirations and news about the new album.
-On 4 March it was officially released on all digital platforms.
-The music video was released on 10 March on her YouTube channel.
+"Blue Skies" was chosen as the album's lead single, being released on 27 February 2025, exclusively on some news sites where Lenka commented on the song, her inspirations and news about the new album.
+On 4 March, it was officially released on all digital platforms.
+Its music video was released on 10 March on her YouTube channel.
 Directed by her husband James Gulliver Hancock, the production shows Lenka cycling through the city and lying on the green grass of the yard looking at the clouds in the sky and interpreting the song.
 In some scenes the clouds take the form of letters, hands, hearts and raindrops.
 Lenka also appears jumping in a trampoline at various times.

-On 29 May, a remix version of the song was released on a YouTube remix channel, Trap Nation, indirectly helping to promote the single.
-On 9 January Lenka released an EP of remixes of Blue Skies as a gift for their fans and to celebrate the new year.
+On 29 May 2015, a remix version of the song was released on a YouTube.
+On 9 January 2016, Lenka released an extended play of remixes of "Blue Skies".

 Other songs

 "Unique" was first released in January 2014 in some countries, however, eventually entered the tracklist of the album and was chosen as a promotional track.
 The music video was recorded in "selfie" format, showing Lenka in several places and with different costumes singing the song.
 The video still counts on the participation of several fans from all parts of the world, who recorded small videos dancing the song and sent to the official email of Lenka.
 "Go Deeper" was also released as a promotional album, but did not have a video.
 In an interview, Lenka revealed that the song was written in 2006 and was inspired by her husband.